- FREE admission

 What is the ticket cost?

 There are no tickets and there is no cost for admission!
 Kentucky Shakespeare receives funding from many sources to provide this professional experience at no cost to you.
 During intermission, company members will collect donations to help support Kentucky Shakespeare.
-Donations may also be made via credit card at Will's Gift Shop, through Text to Give, and at kyshakespeare.com/donate.
+Donations may also be made via credit card at Will's Gift Shop and at kyshakespeare.com/donate.

 What about pets?